cestpasphoto/cestpasphoto.github.io/README.md

 My goal from the start was to run AI on client side.
 They all use the following technology:
 * Python code running in browser running with [pyodide](https://pyodide.org/en/stable/).
 Still in beta phase, a bit long to load but very stable and compatible with several external modules such as numpy!
 It is based on WebAssembly so performance is quite good.
 * AlphaZero need a ML inference library: [onnx](https://github.com/microsoft/onnxruntime-inference-examples/tree/main/js) has an JS version and has no framework incompatibility (both TF and PyTorch can export in ONNX format).
 I found the WebGL to be quite buggy on some browsers so I went for the WASM version which uses client CPU.
-* I am no export in JS/HTML/CSS so I chose fomantic-ui: result is quite decent on PC and mobile with low barrier at start.
+* I am no expert in JS/HTML/CSS so I chose fomantic-ui: result is quite decent on PC and mobile with low barrier at start.
 But gosh JavaScript is such an ugly language :-)

 I was quite surprised by the final performance of AlphaZero ported in the browser: since game logic and MCTS is in python/pyodide and ML is in JavaScript, browser has to switch these two frameworks and therefore a larger overhead for type conversion.
 I expected this overhead to be worse but at the end, it is has roughly same speed than regulary python and only 5-10x slower than numba.